humanmade/altis-dev-tools/docs/testing-with-codeception.md

 #### Before and After

-Codeception tests have special annotation types to execute methods before a certain test method, where you can define one or more prerequisites/cleanup functions, eg:
+Codeception tests have special annotation types to execute methods before a certain test method, where you can define one or more prerequisites/cleanup functions, e.g.:

 ```php
 protected function activate( AcceptanceTester $I ) {